 Groups: Student substance recovery groups meet Tuesdays at 6:00 PM CST online on Zoom.
 Click here to join.
 (Zoom Meeting 922 1201 5826).
 No RSVP is required.
 Questions are welcomed at email@example.com.

 Many of us know and love someone struggling with substance misuse and/or someone in recovery.
-We know that addiction affects the whole family, team, and support system.
-Meetings for students affected by a loved one’s addiction provide education, resource navigation, and on-going support needed to address substance use disorder in a healthy and constructive way.
-Questions about supporting someone in recovery, or loving someone through their substance misuse, are welcomed at email@example.com.
+Addiction affects the whole family, team, and support system.
+Meetings for students affected by a loved one’s addiction provide education, resource navigation, and ongoing support needed to address substance use disorder healthily and constructively.
+Questions about supporting someone in recovery, or loving someone through their substance misuse, are welcomed at firstname.lastname@example.org.

 Cannabis Tolerance Break